port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/circleci-workflow.md

 :::note
-In this example, we use Python modules which need to be installed.
+In the following example, we use Python modules which need to be installed.
 You can use the following `requirements.txt`:

 <details>
   <summary> port_requirements.txt </summary>